cap-js/docs/advanced/hybrid-testing.md

 #### Shared Service Instances on Cloud Foundry { #binding-shared-service-instances}

 Service instances can be shared across orgs and spaces.
-Only those services that have the `shareable` flag in the metadata set to `true` can be shared.
-Use command `cf curl /v3/service_offerings` to read the service catalog metadata.
-See https://docs.cloudfoundry.org/devguide/services/sharing-instances.html for further details.

 ```sh
 cds bind redis --to redis-db